Running Tests

 OK (35 tests, 1 skipped, 1.7 seconds)

-When you run it again, it first runs tests that failed during the previous run, so you'll know right away if you fixed the error.
+When run again, it first executes the tests that failed in the previous run, so you immediately know if you have fixed the error.

-Tester's exit code is zero if no one fails.
-Non-zero otherwise.
+The Tester's exit code is zero if no test fails.
+Otherwise, it is non-zero.

 The Tester runs PHP processes without php.ini.
 More details in the Own php.ini section.